 Tatiana Yurievna (Oksana Akinshina, The Bourne Supremacy, Wolfhound) is about to lose her medical licence due to her unapproved methodology.
 She’s offered a chance to save herself by government agent Semiradov (Fedor Bondarchuk, Dark Planet: Rebellion, The Spy).
 It seems the latest space mission wasn’t the glorious success the government claims.
 One of the cosmonauts is dead.
 The other has serious mental issues, which her techniques might work on where conventional therapy has failed.

-Prior to Sputnik, director Abramenko only feature film credit was second unit work on Attraction.
+Prior to Sputnik, director Abramenko only feature film credit for was second unit work on Attraction.
 He must have impressed them.
-Not only did he get a chance to debut with a fairly large budget feature, but it’s director Fedor Bondarchuk stars as the sinister government operative Semiradov.
+Not only did he get a chance to debut with a fairly large budget feature, but its director Fedor Bondarchuk stars as the sinister government operative Semiradov.
 And Oleg Malovichko who co-wrote Sputnik with Andrei Zolotarev also co-wrote Attraction.

 Personnel aside, however, the two films could not be more different.
 Sputnik is a horror film, set in a drab, grey Soviet facility somewhere in Kazakhstan.
 In that remote outpost, Tatiana finds herself trapped.
 Between an alien creature and government officials willing to feed that creature live humans in order to learn its secrets.